 Every gift has a story.
-There are many ways that our donors, employees, physicians, volunteers and other Henry Ford Health System stakeholders make a profound and meaningful difference in the lives of the patients we serve.
+There are many ways that our donors, employees, physicians, volunteers and other Henry Ford Health stakeholders make a profound and meaningful difference in the lives of the patients we serve.
 Read about the incredible impact our supporters are having on our communities, research, education—and our world, through contributions of time and financial resources.

 Gratitude lead Terry Book to give back to fund the next generation of epilepsy research by Henry Ford’s Dr. Gregory Barkley.

-After Linda Hayman’s husband of 33 years passed away from Parkinson’s Disease, she set up a bequest at Henry Ford Health System to search for a cure.
+After Linda Hayman’s husband of 33 years passed away from Parkinson’s Disease, she set up a bequest at Henry Ford Health to search for a cure.

 Tracey Turnquist turned her gratitude for surviving cancer into a way to raise money for other cancer patients through fundraising with Game On Cancer.